evkx/evkx.github.io/content/models/ford/puma/puma_gen-e/_index.md

 ## Interior

 The interior of the Ford Puma Gen-E is functional, featuring medium-quality materials in several areas instead of hard plastic.
 A standout feature is the split-level center console, which separates the driver and passenger while offering convenient storage and enhanced functionality.
-You can choose between different types of seat materials and interior styling.
-You can choose between several interior designs.
+There is one seat type you can select in different materials.

 ### Seats